Palmer Lake, Colorado: Beginnings of agriculture and the Air Force Academy

 Historical industries in the area included fox farms, sawmills, angora rabbit farming, and dry-land potato and grain farming.
 Laborers also harvested ice from Monument and Palmer Lakes, and this industry continued until 1941.
 In 1894 there were over 20000 acre under cultivation, but in 1895 a potato blight infected the soil and potato farming eventually stopped.
 At that time, Monument was famous for holding an annual "Potato Bake", a fall celebration where a free feast would be held just across the tracks from Front and Second Streets.

 The land surrounding Palmer Lake and Monument remained largely ranch and farmland until the Air Force Academy was opened in 1958.
 Woodmoor, a township south of Palmer Lake and east of Monument, was originally planned to be an area where the staff of the Air Academy and other military retirees could take up residence.
-The land still kept to its ranching heritage until Colorado Springs growth spawned housing developments starting about the mid 1980s.
+The land still kept to its ranching heritage until Colorado Springs growth spawned housing developments starting about the mid-1980s.
 Most growth along this part of the I-25 corridor has occurred since 1990.

 The area has a remarkable history including events associated with the "wild west."
 Raids, scalpings and saloon shootings are part of this history.
 There were several forts in the area where settlers or travelers could take refuge until trouble passed.
 One of these is the "McShane Fort" located just off Highway 105, close to the railroad overpass bordering Monument and Palmer Lake.
 Law enforcement apprehended and executed murderers in the Palmer Lake/Monument area.
 The area was also home to five gold mines, although gold was never found.
 The area has an extensive historical heritage.

 Transportation

-Palmer Lake is served by SH-105.
-It runs Directly Through the town.
+Palmer Lake is served by Colorado State Highway 105.
+It runs directly through the town.